DeFisch/ZeldaGame/README.md

 - Zhiyang Xu      xu.4082@osu.edu

 ## GitHub basic commands:
-a. download the repository to your local machine
+a.
+Download the repository to your local machine
 ```shell
 git clone https://github.com/DeFisch/ZeldaGame.git
 ```
-b.(update the remote changes of the repository to your local machine)
+b.
+Update the remote changes of the repository to your local machine
 ```shell
 git pull
 ```
-c.(check the changes you made since last commit/pull)
+c.
+Check the changes you made since last commit/pull
 ```shell
 git status
 ```
-d.(record your changes of the file)
+d.
+Record your changes of the file
 ```shell
 git add [filename]
 ```
-e. or alternatively, (record all the changes you made to the repository)
+or alternatively, record all the changes you made to the repository
 ```shell
 git add
 ```
-f. (gather all your record of changes to a single commit, message usually explains what functionality you adds in these changes)
+e.
+Gather all your record of changes to a single commit, commit message usually explains what functionality you adds in these changes
 ```shell
 git commit -m "[your commit message here]"
 ```
-g. (update all your local commits to the GitHub repo so everyone can access it)
+g.
+Update all your local commits to the GitHub repo so everyone can access it
 ```git push```